Sergio Gor: Early political activities (2008–2020)

-Ahead of the 2008 United States presidential election, Gor supported senator John McCain's presidential campaign, advocating for McCain through a group for Catholics.
-To garner attention for senator Barack Obama's support for the Association of Community Organizations for Reform Now, he wore a squirrel costume to public events.
+Ahead of the 2008 United States presidential election, Gor supported Arizona senator John McCain's presidential campaign, advocating for McCain through a group for Catholics.
+To garner attention for Illinois senator Barack Obama's support for the Association of Community Organizations for Reform Now, he wore a squirrel costume to public events.
 Gor worked for the Republican National Committee.

-By June 2010, he was working as Iowa representative Steve King's spokesman and as Minnesota representative Michele Bachmann's spokesman by August.
+By June 2010, Gor was working as Iowa representative Steve King's spokesman and as Minnesota representative Michele Bachmann's spokesman by August.
 For five months, he shared responsibilities for both King and Bachmann.
 Gor resigned from Bachmann's campaign in February 2011 and began serving as Virginia representative Randy Forbes's communications director by June 2012.
 That year, he was a booker for Neil Cavuto, a Fox News host.

-In May 2013, he became the communications director for RANDPAC, the political action committee for Kentucky senator Rand Paul.
+In May 2013, Gor became the communications director for RANDPAC, the political action committee for Kentucky senator Rand Paul.
 By December 2014, Gor was serving as Paul's spokesman; the following month, he was his communications director.
 Internal strife between Rand aides and Gor contributed to failings in Paul's 2016 presidential campaign, according to BuzzFeed News; in one incident, Gor purportedly decided that Paul should appear with an eagle and tasked staffers with finding one.
 By May 2018, Gor was serving as Paul's deputy chief of staff.